Jon Leibowitz: Early career

 In 1986, Leibowitz joined the staff of Senator Paul Simon (D-IL).
 In 1989, Leibowitz became chief counsel for Senator Herb Kohl (D-WI), serving in the position until 2000.
 While serving in Kohl's office, Leibowitz additionally worked in the Senate Subcommittee on Juvenile Justice from 1991 to 1994, and as chief counsel to the Subcommittee on Terrorism and Technology from 1995 to 1996.
 Additionally, he served as Democratic chief counsel and staff director for the Senate Antitrust Subcommittee from 1997 to 2000.

-Federal Trade Commission
+Federal Trade Commission (FTC)

 In 2004, President George W. Bush appointed Leibowitz to serve as a member of the Federal Trade Commission (FTC), replacing Mozelle W. Thompson.
 Leibowitz was sworn in to the position on September 3, 2004, and on March 2, 2009 was chosen to serve as FTC Chair by President Barack Obama.
 In 2012, U.S. Senate confirmed Leibowitz's appointment for a second term.
 Leibowitz resigned as both chair and as a member of the FTC on February 15, 2013.